 So don’t worry if you think you don’t have the skills.
 Making a large dot on a black canvas is art.
 If you love to see it, its art.
 Get some paint and canvas and do some experimenting.
 The best part about acrylic colors on canvas is that you can paint over it with a solid color and let it dry overnight and start all over again.

 You can also create themed abstract art with almost no talent.
 Check THIS video out on my IGTV.

 Stretched canvas prices start at Rs.
 100/- for the smallest one and large ready ones cost you 2 to 3k.
-All you need is paint and some imaginations.
+All you need is paint and some imagination.

-This piece that you see below is my first every abstract art.
+This piece that you see below is my first ever abstract art.
 I call it “Focus”.
-Its one of my favorite pieces.
-Making art is also a form of meditation, dont stress too much about it, just get your colors together and play with them.
+It’s one of my favorite pieces.
+Making art is also a form of meditation, don’t stress too much about it, just get your colors together and play with them.

 2. Use photography art from your phone

-A basic smart phone can take good pictures in good day light.
+A basic smartphone can take good pictures in good daylight.
 It also has enough resolution to blow up a few times and print.
-From 4×6 to 16×12, you can print any size based on the mega pixel value of your phone camera.
-Look around, get creative.
+From 4×6 to 16×12, you can print any size based on the mega-pixel value of your phone camera.
+Look around, and get creative.
 You want to photograph a leaf or a flat-lay or a distressed door you saw, they all can be worthy art to be hung on the wall.
 Google “phone photography ideas” and you should be able to find plenty of inspiration.

 The Monstera leaf print is a photograph taken in-house and printed.